 We learn best when we struggle together, make mistakes, and adjust accordingly.
-It's a learning cycle in which we become empowered with understanding and confidence.
+It's a learning cycle in which we become empowered with the confidence of owning our understanding.

-If students aren't struggling with a problem, then we as teachers aren't giving them the opportunity to learn--they already know it.
-Teachers tend to be nurturers; we want students to "understand" and many times resort to "giving answers."
-Students, too, need to experience disonance with problem situations and work together with students who are grappling with the same concept(s), so they can learn to persevere and become problem solvers.
+We, as teachers, tend to be nurturers; we want students to understand and many times resort to giving answers, or giving away answers all too soon.
+Students, too, need to experience disonance with problem situations and work together with students who are grappling with the same concept(s), so they can learn to persevere, become problem solvers, and become owners of their own learning.

 "What a child can do in cooperation today, [he] can do alone tomorrow." -- Lev Vygotsky on the "Zone of Proximal Development."
 Contact Information: Jenny C. Ray, Kentucky Department of Education/ Northern Kentucky Cooperative for Educational Services Email: Jenny.Ray@education.ky.gov